A Primal-Dual Algorithm with Line Search for General Convex-Concave Saddle Point Problems: Abstract

 \section{Abstract}

-In this paper, we propose a primal-dual algorithm with a {novel momentum term using the partial gradients of the coupling function} that can be viewed as a generalization of the method proposed by Chambolle and Pock in 2016 to solve saddle point problems defined by a convex-concave function $\cL(x,y)=f(x)+\Phi(x,y)-h(y)$ with a general coupling term $\Phi(x,y)$ that is \emph{not} assumed to be bilinear. \sa{Assuming $\grad_x\Phi(\cdot,y)$ is Lipschitz for any fixed $y$, and {$\grad_y\Phi(\cdot,\cdot)$ is Lipschitz}, we show that the iterate sequence converges to a saddle point; and for any $(x,y)$, we derive error bounds in terms of {$\cL(\bar{x}_k,y)-\cL(x,\bar{y}_k)$} for the ergodic sequence $\{\bar{x}_k,\bar{y}_k\}$.} In particular, we show $\cO(1/k)$ rate when the problem is merely convex in $x$. \sa{Furthermore,} assuming $\Phi(x,\cdot)$ is linear for each fixed $x$ and $f$ is strongly convex, we obtain the ergodic convergence rate of $\cO(1/k^2)$ {-- we are not aware of another single-loop method in the related literature achieving the same rate when $\Phi$ is not bilinear.} \sa{Finally, we propose a backtracking technique which does not require the knowledge of Lipschitz constants while ensuring the same convergence results.} We tested our method for solving the kernel matrix learning and \sa{quadratically constrained quadratic} problems, and compare it against other state-of-the-art first-order algorithms and interior point methods.
+In this paper, we propose a primal-dual algorithm with a {novel momentum term using the partial gradients of the coupling function} that can be viewed as a generalization of the method proposed by Chambolle and Pock in 2016 to solve saddle point problems defined by a convex-concave function $\cL(x,y)=f(x)+\Phi(x,y)-h(y)$ with a general coupling term $\Phi(x,y)$ that is \emph{not} assumed to be bilinear. {Assuming $\grad_x\Phi(\cdot,y)$ is Lipschitz for any fixed $y$, and {$\grad_y\Phi(\cdot,\cdot)$ is Lipschitz}, we show that the iterate sequence converges to a saddle point; and for any $(x,y)$, we derive error bounds in terms of {$\cL(\bar{x}_k,y)-\cL(x,\bar{y}_k)$} for the ergodic sequence $\{\bar{x}_k,\bar{y}_k\}$.} In particular, we show $\cO(1/k)$ rate when the problem is merely convex in $x$.
+Furthermore, assuming $\Phi(x,\cdot)$ is linear for each fixed $x$ and $f$ is strongly convex, we obtain the ergodic convergence rate of $\cO(1/k^2)$ {-- we are not aware of another single-loop method in the related literature achieving the same rate when $\Phi$ is not bilinear.} Finally, we propose a backtracking technique which does not require the knowledge of Lipschitz constants while ensuring the same convergence results. \sa{We also consider} convex optimization problems with nonlinear functional constraints and we show that using the backtracking scheme, \sa{the} optimal convergence rate can be achieved even when the dual domain is unbounded.
+We tested our method against other state-of-the-art first-order algorithms and interior point methods for solving quadratically constrained quadratic problems with synthetic data, the kernel matrix learning and regression with fairness constraints arising in machine learning.